 Bringing together senior-level executives from across the industry, the inaugural Employee Mental Health promises unrivalled networking and learning opportunity for everyone working in this space.

 Employee Mental Health provides a rare opportunity to showcase your offering to a dedicated, world-class audience.
-Spaces are limited this year, please contact our commercial managers, Elliott (firstname.lastname@example.org) and Iain (email@example.com), to discuss opportunities for involvement.
+Spaces are limited this year, please contact our commercial manager, Elliott (firstname.lastname@example.org) to discuss opportunities for involvement.

 Register for the Event